StoneyJackson/dip/README.md

 # dip

-dip clones each branch in a git repository into its own subdirectory.
+Continuous deployment of all branches of a GitHub hosted repository.

+## License

+* Copyright 2015, Stoney Jackson &lt;dr.stoney@gmail.com>
 * License: GPLv3

-* Copyright 2015, Stoney Jackson &lt;dr.stoney@gmail.com>
+## Requirements

+For the `dip` command:

+* Bash
+* Git

+For the `dip_github_webhook.php` PHP webhook:

+* GitHub
+* PHP

+## Installing `dip`

+Clone this repository and add its `bin` directory to your path.
+Alternatively, always supply a relative or absolute path when calling `dip`.

-## Using
+## Using `dip`

-Initialize a dip project for a git repository.

     $ dip init URL/to/my/project.git path/to/mydipproj

-Now everytime you run...

-    $ dip update path/to/mydipproject
+    $ dip update path/to/mydipproj

-dip...

-1. Deletes branch repositories that have been deleted from origin.
-2. Pulls changes from origin into each existing branch repository.
+The first line creates a dip project.
+The second line updates your dip project with origin; run as often as you like.

+`dip update` does three things:

-3. Clones any new branch in origin into subdirectory of mydipproject.
+1. It **clones** each branch in origin into a separate subdirectory of yor dip project.

-## Dependencies

-* git
-* bash
+2. It **pulls** all changes from each branch in origin to each of your local branches.
+3. It **deletes** all branches in your dip project that do not appear in origin.

+The behavior of each operation can be controlled through hooks (see Hooks).

-## Install
+## Using `dip_github_webhook.php`

-1. Clone this repository.
-2. Add bin to your path.

-## Connecting with GitHub's Webhook

-To implement continuous deployment for a GitHub repository, simply set up a dip project for GitHub repository onto your deployment server, and then call `dip update` from a webhook listener.
-Below is a very simple example in PHP.

-***The example below is not secure.
-It is mearly an example.
-Use at your own risk.***

-    <?php exec('dip update /path/to/mydipproj');

-Add the URL as a webhook to your GitHub project and let the auto deployment begin.

-## `dip init URL/to/origin/git/repo [path/to/new/dip/project]`

-Creates a new dip project for the given git repository in the given directory.
+1. Create a dip project for GitHub hosted git repository (see Using `dip`).
-If a directory is not given, a new directory is created in the current directory with the same name as the repository.
+2. Copy `dip_github_webhook.php` under your document root, edit it, and adjust the attributes shown below.
+    <?php
+    class Dip_GitHub_WebHook {
+        private $GitHub_WebHook_SecretKey = 'secret key';
+        private $PathToDipCommand = '/path/to/dip';
+        private $PathToDipProject = '/path/to/dip/project';
+        ...
+3. Use GitHub to create a webhook for your porject, giving it the secret key and the URL to `dip_github_webhook.php`.

+Now everytime anything is pushed to your GitHub project, your dip project will be updated.
+You'll probably want dip to run some additional command after it updates a branch.
+See Hooks for how to customize dip's update behavior.

+### Debugging

+Check your webservers error logs for problems (or wherever PHP errors are logged).

-## `dip update [path/to/dip/project]`
+## Hooks

-Updates the local repositories to reflect the branches in origin.

 When you run `dip update`, three operations are performed: